Flexpa Link

 An optional UUID string for an Endpoint.

-Providing this value skips the search-and-select health plan step in the authorization flow.
+Providing this value skips the search-and-select health plan step in the authentication flow.

 - autoExitboolean